You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 It is pretty much impossible to answer that question, but I'll try.
 One of the top choices is most certainly Cala Capra.
 The turquoise waters of Cala Capra gently caress the powdery, golden sands, creating a mesmerizing contrast.
 It's an ideal destination for those seeking a slice of paradise that feels untouched by time.
 If you would like to stay near this beach, my tip would be the La Vecchia Fonte.

-Try to find accommodation at the very popular Bue Marino, I always try to stay here when I am in the area, but, particularly in July and August, it's not always easy to get a booking so book early.
-The Bue Marino is not only a lovely hotel it is also a great base for exploring all of the best beaches we feature in our guide to the best of Sardinia's east coast beaches.
+Try to find accommodation at the very popular Bue Marino.
+I always try to stay here when I am in the area, but, particularly in July and August, it's not always easy to get a booking so book early.
+The Bue Marino is not only a lovely hotel, but it is also a great base for exploring all of the best beaches we feature in our guide to the best of Sardinia's east coast beaches.

 The best time to enjoy the beaches is from late spring to early autumn, when the weather is warm and the waters are inviting.
 Avoid the peak summer months if you prefer a quieter experience, as Sardinia can become a nightmare in July and August when masses of tourists arrive and the roads become gridlocked.
-The beaches are much the same, with human and umbrella gridlock, and even the sea is chock-a-block full of boats of every shape and size.
+The beaches are much the same as the roads, with human and umbrella gridlock, and even the sea is chock-a-block full of boats of every shape and size.

 Don't forget essentials like sunscreen, a wide-brimmed hat, and plenty of water.
 Also, unless you are spending the day at one of the hotel beaches with full facilities, bring a beach umbrella or tent for shade, as the sun can be quite intense.

-So, to explore the more remote beaches, to head inland too, and to visit the traditional villages and landscapes of Sardinia's interior, you'll want the freedom to go where you want when you want.
+So, to explore the more remote beaches, to head inland too, and to visit the traditional villages and landscapes of Sardinia's interior and meet the most hospitable of all Sardinians, you'll want the freedom to go where you want when you want.
 The only way to do that is by car.

 Sardinia offers so much more than just coastal beauty.
 Venture inland, and you'll uncover a world of culture, history, and natural wonders just waiting to be explored.
 Here are a few remarkable things to do in Sardinia's inland regions: